Drapier's Letters: To Mr Harding

-In response to calls for action from the Drapier in the second letter, a group of bankers joined together on 17 August 1724, agreeing in writing that they would not accept the coin produced under Wood's patent.
+In response to calls for action from the Drapier in the second letter, a group of bankers joined on 17 August 1724, agreeing in writing that they would not accept the coin produced under Wood's patent.
 Other merchants and tradesmen followed in a similar fashion.
 However, this did not stop Walpole from ordering the Commissioners of the Revenue in Ireland to enter the coin into the Irish economy.
 Regardless of Walpole's orders, the Irish Lord Justices did not act, Lord Shannon did not command that his troops should be issued Wood's coin, and Middleton's House of Lords and Conolly's House of Commons did not pass any resolution backing up Walpole's order, which effectively prevented the coin from being distributed.

 To the Nobility and Gentry

 The Drapier's third letter, To the Nobility and Gentry of the Kingdom of Ireland: Some Observations Upon a Paper, Call'd, The Report of the Committee of the Most Honourable the Privy-Council in England relating to Wood's Half-pence, was printed on 25 August 1724.

 The subject matter of the third letter is similar to that of the second letter, and some scholars have explained this as a result of Swift being forced to respond so quickly to the Privy-council's report.
 The Drapier emphasises his humble nature and simple understanding when appealing to the pride of his audience, the nobility.

 The Drapier spends most of his letter responding to the "Report of the Committee of the Most Honourable the Privy-Councill in England".
 This document released by Walpole served as a defence of Wood's coin; the report argued that the coin was important to the people of Ireland.
 However, the report was not officially released by Walpole in the Parliament's Gazette, but published without Parliament's authority in the London Journal in August 1724.
 Some scholars have speculated that Walpole had the report published in a non-Parliamentary magazine so that he would not be connected directly to Wood's coin.
 However, the lack of Parliamentary authority behind the report allowed the Drapier to undermine the credibility of the report's content.

 The Drapier claims, "Mr. Wood in publishing this paper would insinuate to the world, as if the Committee had a greater concern for his credit and private emolument, than for the honour of the Privy-council and both Houses of Parliament here ...
 For it seems intended as a vindication of Mr. Wood, not without several severe remarks on the Houses of Lords and Commons of Ireland."
 To the Drapier, Wood has utter contempt for the political authority of Ireland, and would use his coin and the report to mock them.
 However, the attack extends beyond Wood to encompass a dispute about the authority of England to rule over the kingdom of Ireland.